 For more information for bargaining unit employees, refer to your collective agreement for specific processes.

-For BCGEU, please see Memorandum of Understanding 13 in the BCGEU Master Agreement on the Collective Agreements page.
+For BCGEU, please see Article 1.10 in the BCGEU Master Agreement on the Collective Agreements page.

-For the PEA, see the Memorandum of Agreement in the PEA Master and Subsidiary Agreements on the Collective Agreements page.
-Although the processes to address issues may be different the principles of the memoranda also apply to excluded employees.
+For the PEA, see Article 1.10 in the PEA Master and Subsidiary Agreements on the Collective Agreements page.
+Although the processes to address issues may be different the principles of the article also apply to excluded employees.

 Bullying by a supervisor or manager